Bayt-al-Hikmah/FastifyJs/Workshop4/Workshop4.md

 **views/home.hbs:**
 ```
-{{> _layout}}
+{{#> _layout}}
 <h1 class="page-title">Welcome to MyApp</h1>
 <p>Create and manage your account!</p>
+{{/ _layout}}
 ```

 Run node app.js, visit http://127.0.0.1:3000/register, create a user with a username and password, log in at /login, and log out at /logout.
 Flash messages provide feedback, and the session persists the user’s login state.

-**Explanation**: We use bcrypt to securely hash passwords, ensuring that plain text passwords are never stored.
-Fastify’s @fastify/session plugin manages user sessions with signed cookies, providing security against tampering.
-The fastify-flash plugin displays temporary messages, enhancing user feedback.
+We use argon2 to securely hash passwords, ensuring that plain text passwords are never stored.
+Fastify’s ``@fastify/session`` plugin manages user sessions with signed cookies, providing security against tampering.
+The `@fastify/flash` plugin displays temporary messages, enhancing user feedback.
 By organizing routes in a plugin (routes/auth.js), we leverage Fastify’s modular architecture, keeping our code clean and reusable.
-Handlebars templates provide a dynamic front-end, rendered efficiently by fastify-point-of-view.
+Handlebars templates provide a dynamic front-end, rendered efficiently by ``@fastify/view``.

 ### Protecting Routes with Decorators